Nessi-datatool/nessi/docs/audit_logging.md

 ### Monitoring Integration

-The audit logging system provides metrics about system usage that can be monitored through Prometheus and visualized in Grafana.
+The audit logging system provides metrics about system usage that can be exported to various formats (JSON, CSV) for monitoring and analysis.

 ## Best Practices